 5] Backup all your data and files to an external hard drive.
 You can backup your files manually or you could use a free backup software or you could create a System Image and save it to your external drive.

 6] Once you have backed up all your files, pictures, and other data, then use a software to completely shred or erase the data files permanently.
-Shredding refers to a technique where the space on hard disk is written with some random characters so that the data underneath becomes unrecoverable.
+Shredding refers to a technique where the space on the hard disk is written with some random characters so that the data underneath becomes unrecoverable.
 As discussed above, there are certain software that can help you do this.
 The more passes you use for shredding (or wiping as it is better known), the more secure you are against data theft.

 Use Free File Wiper, SDelete or any other tool to delete or wipe the data files completely.
 A simple Delete or Empty Recycle Bin won’t be of use.
 Formatting helps to a certain point.
-Since the mechanism used to store data on hard disk is to create scratches representing one’s and zero’s, it is still possible for forensic software to recover disk images and thereby, your data.
+Since the mechanism used to store data on the hard disk is to create scratches representing one’s and zero’s, it is still possible for forensic software to recover disk images and thereby, your data.

 7] If you do not want to or cannot remove some sensitive files, use a file encryption software to encrypt, lock and password-protect such data folders.

 When you hand over your device to someone else, it will be out of your control, and you never know how ethical the person who will be handling your device be.
 It is therefore advisable to take these precautions before you give your computer to a PC repair shop or a computer hardware technician.

 Let me know if I missed something.